He korero whakarapopoto

 Ngāti Maniapoto supported the King movement, which promoted Māori unity and a Māori monarch.
 The tribe fought alongside Taranaki and Waikato tribes against the government in 1860 and 1863, and hosted the exiled King Tāwhiao from 1864 to the early 1880s – hence the name ‘King Country’.
 The area was largely off-limits to Europeans and the government.
 It became known as ‘Te Rohe Pōtae’ (the area of the hat), supposedly because the king put his hat down on a map to show where the boundaries were.

 In 1882 Ngāti Maniapoto agreed to their lands being surveyed to prepare for the main trunk railway line.
 The government used the railway to open up the area to European settlement.

 Population and society

 The King Country was settled by Europeans later than most other parts of New Zealand.
-The population grew in the early 20th century, but growth slowed in the 1930s and fell after 1961.
+The population grew in the early 20th century, but growth slowed in the 1930s and the population fell from the 1960s.

 As the forests were cleared sawmills were set up.
 Exotic forests were planted in the 20th century.

 Coal was mined in some areas, but all the mines later closed.

 In the 2000s the area was covered by the Taranaki–King Country electorate.
 National Party members have represented the district in Parliament since 1936.
 The King Country is part of Te Tai Hauāuru Māori electorate.